aresPanos/starter-hugo-academic/content/publication/aaai_2022_lowrank_gps/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *36th AAAI Conference on Artificial Intelligence*
+publication: In *Wowchemy Conference*
-publication_short: In *AAAI*
+publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: We provide guarantees for approximate Gaussian process regression resulting from two common low-rank kernel approximations based on random Fourier features and truncating the kernel's Mercer expansion.
+In particular, we bound the Kullback-Leibler divergence between an exact Gaussian process and one resulting from one of the afore-described low-rank approximations to its kernel, as well as between their corresponding predictive densities.
+We provide experiments on both simulated data and standard benchmarks showing the effectiveness of our theoretical bounds.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []